-orging is a time honored process for manufacturing strong, fatigue resistant machine components.
-Classically, it has been used for manufacturing most things that safety of life and limb as well as strength and reliability depend upon.
+orging is a time-honored process for manufacturing strong, fatigue resistant machine components.
+Classically, it has been used for manufacturing most things that the safety of life and limb, as well as strength and reliability, depend upon.

-Some common examples are: airliner landing gears, engine crankshafts and connecting rods, automotive front wheel spindles, ships’ anchor chains, hammer heads, axes, Damascus swords — and on and on.
+Some common examples are airliner landing gears, engine crankshafts and connecting rods, automotive front wheel spindles, ships’ anchor chains, hammerheads, axes, Damascus swords — and on and on.
 The simplest forging is done by a blacksmith using hand tools.
-No doubt you have read that “Under the spreading chestnut tree the village smithy stands”.
+No doubt you have read that “Under the spreading chestnut tree The village smithy stands”.
 He swings a hammer to forge into shape a piece of red hot steel on an anvil.
 It’s very hot & heavy work.
 That’s why he’s doing it outside under that chestnut tree.
 Modern industries use powered hammers which the smiths control.
-Many years ago, Acrowood’s predecessors recognized the need for high strength forged components – especially for bolts that are especially configured to match the requirements of custom-built heavy machinery.
+Many years ago, Acrowood’s predecessors recognized the need for high-strength forged components – especially for bolts that are specially configured to match the requirements of custom-built heavy machinery.

 Some could be made of common low carbon steel; but others must be made of high strength alloy steel.
 The shapes of the heads must match other components such as wood chipper knives, anvils, wear plates, et cetera.
 Accordingly, a drop forging hammer machine was purchased to produce those special bolts which are not available from traditional bolt makers.
 Yes, they are pounded into shape when red hot, which assures that the steel fills the mold.

-When accurate and secure location of a chipper disc wearplate is needed, another bolt version has a precisely machined shank which fits tightly into a precisely reamed hole of the same size.
+When an accurate and secure location of a chipper disc wear plate is needed, another bolt version has a precisely machined shank that fits tightly into a precisely reamed hole of the same size.
 These “fitted bolts” are tight enough to require that they be hammered into place at assembly.

 4425 S. Third Ave.

 Everett, WA 98203